-This marinated lemon herb chicken kabob recipe is the perfect flavorful recipe for the BBQ grill or oven!
-It’s easy to make and bursting with fresh flavors.
+This marinated lemon herb chicken kabob recipe is the perfect flavorful recipe for the oven or BBQ grill!
+It’s easy to make and bursting with fresh succulent flavors.

 Kabobs are my favorite way to showcase summer veggies.
 So much produce in season and so many options to choose from at the farmer’s market.
 I love the abundance of color and flavor.